 I have just finished my third literary knitting book, Little Women Knits, following Green Gables Knits and Sherlock Knits.
 In this latest work, I found joy in assembling my own cast of characters, which included the models who eagerly joined me for photo shoots and an afternoon, or evening, of dress up in period clothing that I had sewn or salvaged.
 The photography took place in settings that remind me of the fictional characters’ surroundings.
 We all collaborated in joining words and yarn into one common fabric.

-I recently heard from one of our storybook’s readers, and she said that her daughter, a long-ago recipient of a Phoebe’s Sweater, is now all grown up and knitting for herself from Green Gables Knits.
+I recently heard from one of our storybook’s readers, and she said that her daughter, a long-ago recipient of a copy of Phoebe’s Sweater, is now all grown up and knitting for herself from Green Gables Knits.
 And my own daughter, now an adult, has long ago put aside her storybook dolls and instead takes up her sock knitting with me on cold autumn evenings as we loop, imagine, loop, imagine, together.

-Joanna Johnson lives in Colorado, and her work has been published in Knitty, Piecework, Jane Austen Knits, Spin Off, and Knitting Traditions magazines.
+Joanna Johnson lives in Colorado, and her work has been published in Knitty, PieceWork, Jane Austen Knits, Spin Off, and Knitting Traditions magazines.
 She owns Slate Falls Press with her husband, Eric.
 Find out more about their books, including Little Women Knits, on their website, slatefallspressbooks.com.